maxim-top/im.gitbook/reference/server-api/message.md

-## 6.8  Get the list of recent sessions for the specified user
+## 6.8  Get the list of recent conversations for the specified user

 > GET  /message/unread